 C. Commissioned officers who are dropped from military service rolls because of unauthorized absences of three months or more, confinement related to a court-martial, or imprisonment in a federal or state correctional institution.

-The City of Boise also does not reemploy employees who return from military leave if:
+The city also does not reemploy employees who return from military leave if:

 B. Reemployment priorities would create undue hardship; or

 C. .
 The job employees held before taking military leave was for a brief, nonrecurrent period, and there is no expectation that the employment would continue indefinitely or for a significant period.

 After completing military service, employees can request reinstatement from the city by reporting to or applying for reemployment with the city within the following time frames: